Employment Relationship

 Misclassifying a worker as a freelancer when they should be classified as an employee can result in back taxes, penalties, and legal action.
 Contractors, particularly those working through established agencies or staffing firms, often have clearer contractual relationships that help minimize this risk.
 These entities are generally more aware of and adhere to proper classification guidelines, providing a buffer for your business.

 While freelancers certainly have their place in the gig economy, for businesses seeking to minimize risk and ensure project success, contractors often represent a more strategic and secure choice.
+Still, when to hire freelancers vs employees depends on project duration, cost, and the degree of control required.

 As the demand for skilled contractors continues to rise, businesses need more efficient and streamlined solutions.
-We’re proud to announce that we now enable companies to hire freelancers, contractors as well as full-time employees.
+We’re proud to announce that we now enable companies to hire freelancers, contractors, as well as full-time employees.

 Want to figure out what your hiring approach should be?
 Let’s talk